ZhizhenChen/ZhizhenChen/README.md

 I'm Nicole Chen, a second-year master's student majoring in Operation Research and Industrial Engineering at the University of Texas at Austin, and I have completed a Bachelor of Science in Data Science degree at The University of Hong Kong, Shenzhen.

 ### 🤔WHO AM I?
-🎯 Future Data Scientist: Aspiring to shape the digital future, targeting internet companies.
+🎯 Future Data Scientist: Aspiring to shape the digital future with AI/ML and analytics skills.

-👩‍🎓 A proactive learner and planner, currently learning techniques about database systems.
+👩‍🎓 A proactive learner and planner, currently conducting GraphRAG system research.

 🎶 Music Enthusiast: From pop music to violin playing, I adore all things musical.